ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-gazebo.rst

 Install the ArduPilot Gazebo Plugin
 -----------------------------------

+These instructions can also be found in the `ardupilot_gazebo/README.md <https://github.com/ArduPilot/ardupilot_gazebo/blob/main/README.md>`__

 We use a standard version of ArduPilot with a custom plugin for Gazebo which is hosted on GitHub at: `https://github.com/ArduPilot/ardupilot_gazebo <https://github.com/ArduPilot/ardupilot_gazebo>`__.